fstark/fdasm/README.md

 # TODO

-- Create some sort of Document object that gather everything together -> ROM
+- Create some sort of Document object that gather everything together [DONE] -> ROM
     -> Labels
     -> Disassembler
 - Split the UI code in bits
+- Make the windows specific classes and wrap the ImGUI init elsewhere
-- Implement info panels for
+- Implement info panels for [DONE]
     - Bytes
     - Addresses
 - Add comment